bio4j/bio4j.github.com/source/_posts/2015-03-19-bio4j-preprint-available.markdown

 - **[Bio4j: a high-performance cloud-enabled graph-based data platform][Bio4j preprint]**

-We hope will serve as a good introduction to what is Bio4j, and what it has to offer; especially so if, for getting a general idea of Bio4j, you would rather read prose than code.
+It serves (we hope) as a good introduction to what is Bio4j, and what it has to offer; especially so if, for getting a general idea of Bio4j, you would rather read prose than code.
 If you are using Bio4j for something that you want to publish, citing it is much easier now: all bioRxiv preprints are assigned a DOI.
 Comments, thoughts, opinions are all more than welcome!
 We will submit a paper based on this preprint to an open access journal.
 For completeness, here's the citation info and the abstract:

 ----
 <br/>